- Asked by: Fiona Hyslop, MSP for Lothians, Scottish National Party

 Answered by Tom McCabe on 28 September 2006

-To ask the Scottish Executive which local authorities it has met to discuss the recommendations of the Local Government Boundary Commission for Scotland in respect of the 2007 election.
+To ask the Scottish Executive for which local authorities it has still to approve electoral arrangement orders submitted by the Local Government Boundary Commission for Scotland, also indicating the length of time since these orders were submitted.

 Answer